AxionCompany/functions/ARCHITECTURE.md

 - Isolate metadata is cached to avoid unnecessary recreation of isolates.
 - CSS processing results are cached and streamed asynchronously for optimal performance.

-## Configuration and Customization

-The Axion Framework allows for extensive configuration and customization:

-1. Project-wide configuration:
-   - `adapters.{ts|js}`: Overrides default behaviors of axion-functions.
-   - `axion.config.json`: Defines project-wide settings
-   - `deno.json`: Configures Deno-specific options

-   Certainly!
-I'll add a section about how adapters can be used to modify the Axion components' behavior.
-Here's an addition to the ARCHITECTURE.md file focusing on adapters:

 ## Adapters